 April is Occupational Therapy Month

-Occupational therapy is a familiar term, especially for those who have had suffered serious injuries or illnesses that affected motor skills.
+Occupational therapy is a familiar term, especially for those who have suffered severe injuries or illnesses that affected motor skills.

 But what does an occupational therapist do?

-Occupational therapists and occupational therapy assistants help people do the things they want and need to do in their everyday lives.
-This can be an any stage of life, from young children to older adults.
+Occupational therapists and occupational therapy assistants help people do what they want and need to do in their everyday lives.
+This can be at any stage of life, from young children to older adults.
 As The Occupational Therapy Association, Inc., puts it on their website (https://www.aota.org), “occupational therapy practitioners ask, ‘What matters to you?’ not, ‘What’s the matter with you?’”

-Your doctor determines your need for the help of an occupational therapist.
-The first appointment would be an evaluation to determine your needs and goals.
-This meeting involves the patient and immediate family along with the therapist.
+Your doctor determines if your condition requires the assistance of an occupational therapist.
+The first appointment is an evaluation and will determine your needs and goals.
+This meeting involves the patient and immediate family, along with the therapist.

-A customized program of therapy is developed to improve your ability to perform daily activities and to reach your goals.
-As the therapy progresses, an outcomes evaluation will be performed to ensure goals are being met or to adjust to an intervention plan.
+A customized therapy/rehabilitation program is developed to improve your ability to perform daily activities and reach your goals.
+As the therapy progresses, an outcomes evaluation is performed to ensure goals are met or to adjust to an intervention plan.

 Occupational therapists play a vital role in patient recovery.
-If you’re working with an occupational therapist, be sure to thank her or him today!
+If you’re working with an occupational therapist, be sure to thank them today!

 More Stories